 The majority of people claimed fall is the best season to start dating, with winter coming in a close second.
 The experts (aka Urban Dictionary) define these months as cuffing season.
 They explain, “people who would normally rather be single or promiscuous find themselves along with the rest of the world desiring to be ‘Cuffed’ or tied down by a serious relationship.
 The cold weather and prolonged indoor activity causes singles to become lonely and desperate to be cuffed.”
 My friends tend to agree.
 A few people responded to my IG story saying that fall was the best because it’s cozy and cuddly, with one of my friends responding, “Fall because my nips are just the right amount of hard.”
 Touché.

-Other Than Being Cozy, Why Does Fall Take The Cake?
+Other Than Being Cozy, Why Is Fall The Best Season To Date?